jump for jordan

 Three years later, losing sleep and petrified by the judgement of her visiting ‘mad Arab’ Aunt Azza, Sophie is forced to lie about her life, her career and the existence of her Aussie girlfriend, to keep up appearances for her overbearing mother.
 Worst of all is the fear that she is lying to herself.

-Jump for Jordan explores the common problems of many second generation Australians caught between two cultures.
+Donna Abela’s vibrant, funny and life-affirming play explores the common problems of many second generation Australians caught between two cultures.
 Like an archaeological dig, Sophie has to sift through layers of the past and present in order to find her own identity.
-The play explores family, race, cultural differences and expectations, love and loss.

 Creative team